talkohavy/guides/docs/programming/npm.md

 }
 ```

-### - I. Your new workflow
+### - K. Your new workflow

-• Step 1: Open a `side-branch`, make changes & commit them.
+• Step 1: Open a `side-branch`, and make some changes (do not commit them yet).
-• Step 2: Run the command `npm run cs-add`, choose a semver, and add a short description.
+• Step 2: Run the command `lvlup add`, choose a semver, and add a short description.
-• Step 3: Run the command `npm run cs-add`, choose a semver, and add a short description of what has been done.
+• Step 2.5: You can check the status by running `lvlup status`.
-• Step 4: Make a pull request to the `master` branch.
+• Step 3: Make a pull request to the `master` branch.
-• Step 5: It's up to the master branch (the CICD pipeline) to bump the version, with `npm run cs-bump`.
+• Step 4: It's up to the master branch (the CICD pipeline) to bump the version, with `lvlup bump`.
 This creates a new commit.
-• Step 6: Also, it's up to the master branch (the CICD pipeline) to publish the version, with `npm run cs-publish`.
+• Step 5: Also, it's up to the master branch (the CICD pipeline) to build the project, cd into the dist folder, and publish the new version/release, with `lvlup publish`.
 This does NOT create a new commit.

-The **publish** command of changesets looks at the `config.json` file under `.changesets`, and makes a publish based on the instruction given to it there.

 ---